 Prescriptions for pyrimethamine (Daraprim®) will be reimbursed when:

-The prescriber has obtained an approved clinical pre-authorization.
+The prescriber has obtained an approved clinical authorization.

-NOTE: The Louisiana Medicaid Single PDL for Fee-for-Service and Managed Care Organizations (MCOs) and the Louisiana Uniform Prescription Drug Prior Authorization Form and its instructions can be accessed by the below link or by visiting Appendices A or E of this manual chapter.
+NOTE: Refer to Section 37.5.5 of this manual chapter to access drug specific forms, criteria, and instructions.

 http://ldh.la.gov/assets/HealthyLa/Pharmacy/PDL.pdf

 Schedule II Narcotic Agents

 All prescriptions for Schedule II narcotic agents require a diagnosis code indicating the reason for use documented on the hardcopy prescription.
 The diagnosis code must be written on the hardcopy prescription by the prescribing practitioner or by the pharmacist after consultation with the prescriber.